JayodKavinda/tuition-class-mangement-system/README.md

 # Online Tuition Class Management System

-This application is command line based application will be used by the system administrator to manage online tuition classes (Application documentation is shown as below)
+This application is a command-line based application that will be used by the system administrator to manage online tuition classes (Application documentation is shown below)
-This application is align with object oriented best practices with SOLID principles and various design patterns.
-The unit testing for each test cases has been written for all the business classes using Junit, Mokito and Hamcrest.
-Some business logics has been written using Test Driven Development (TDD) approach.
+This application is aligned with object-oriented best practices with SOLID principles and various design patterns.
+The unit testing for each test case has been written for all the business classes using Junit, Mokito, and Hamcrest.
+Some business logic has been written using Test Driven Development (TDD) approach.
+The code analysis was done using SonarQube analyzer, and critical changes were appropriately made to enhance overall code quality ensuring robust, reusable, and clean code.

+## Group Members
+1. Weraniyagoda W.A.S.A - EG/2017/3079
+2. Duwaraga S. - EG/2017/3201
+3. Kavinda J.K.A.J - EG/2017/3214
+4. Ariyadasa J.G.M - EG/2017/3249

 ## Application Documentation
 1. Creating new Student: